Chama District

 Chama District with the headquarters at Chama is the largest district of the Eastern Province in Zambia and includes a large wilderness in the Upper Luangwa valley just north-east of the North Luangwa National Park.
 It is made up of two constituencies, namely Chama North and Chama South.

-Much of the population of Chama District lives close to the Malawi border and shares tribal and cultural links with the people of the northern highlands of that country.
-The people of Chama belong mostly to the Senga and Tumbuka tribes which resulted as a result of intermarriage with the Tumbuka people three centuries ago.
-Chitumbuka (Senga dialect) is the predominant language spoken in the district.
+Much of the population of Chama District lives close to the border with Malawi and shares tribal and cultural links with the people of the northern highlands of that country.
+The people of Chama belong mostly to the Tumbuka and Senga tribes which resulted as a result of intermarriage with the Tumbuka people three centuries ago.
+Chitumbuka is the predominant language spoken in the district.

-Agriculture is the leading industry, and maize is the most common crop.
-Chama is also known as a rice-growing area.
-Cotton is a lucrative crop for some.
-Sorghum and soyabeans are also grown.
-Other common food crops include groundnuts, sweet potatoes, pumpkin, cabbage, sunflowers.
+Chama District developed from the Chamanyavyose chiefdom of the Tumbuka, established around 1470 in the Luangwa Valley.
+The area later experienced a major political shift around in 1780 with the arrival of Bisa-speaking groups who were later known as the Senga after they mixed with the indigenous Tumbukas, who established new chiefdom structures in parts of the region.
+Chama was formally separated from Lundazi District in 1967 to become an independent district in Zambia.

 As of the 2022 Zambian Census, the district had a population of 140,326 people.

 History

+Etymology of the name Chama

+The name Chama originate from the Tumbuka chiefdom of Chief Chamanyavyose, who ruled the area prior to the establishment of Senga political authority.
+The longer name “Chamanyavyose” was gradually shortened in everyday speech to “Chama,” a term that later became associated with the chiefdom and ultimately gave its name to the present-day district.
+The name reflects the region’s early political geography and its association with pre-colonial Tumbuka leadership.